NativeScript/docs-v7/docs/ui/ng-components/ng-Chart/Series/overview.md

 ## Styling

-[This article]({% slug chart-series-styling-angular %} "Chart Series Styling") contains more information about how to use palettes to customize the series' appearance.
+[This article]({% slug chart-series-styling-angular %} "Chart Series Styling") contains more information about how to use CSS or palettes to customize the series' appearance.

 ## Series Labels